Mathematics and Statistics (MATH)

 For more information, see Honours Mathematics (63 credits).

-The B.Sc.; Honours in Probability and Statistics provides training, at the honours level, in probability and statistics, with a solid mathematical core, and basic training in computing.
-With a suitable selection of complementary courses, the program can focus on probability, mathematical statistics, applied statistics, actuarial science and finance, or data science...
+The B.Sc.: Honours in Statistics provides training, at the honours level, in statistics, with a solid mathematical core, and basic training in computing.
+With a suitable selection of complementary courses, the program can focus on probability, mathematical statistics, applied statistics, actuarial science and finance, or data science.
+With satisfactory performance...

-For more information, see Honours Probability and Statistics (63 credits).
+For more information, see Honours Statistics (63 credits).

 Bachelor of Science (B.Sc.) - Honours Statistics and Computer Science (79 credits)

-This is a challenging program providing students with a solid training in both computer science and statistics suitable for entry into graduate school in either discipline.
+The program provides a rigorous training in the area of Computer Science and Statistics at the honours level.
+Exploration of the interactions between the two fields.
 Students may complete this program with a minimum of 76 credits or a maximum of 79 credits depending on whether or not they are exempt from taking COMP 202.

 For more information, see Honours Statistics and Computer Science (79 credits).